Hash table: Open addressing

 The performance of open addressing may be slower compared to separate chaining since the probe sequence increases when the load factor $\alpha$ approaches 1.
 The probing results in an infinite loop if the load factor reaches 1, in the case of a completely filled table.
-The average cost of linear probing depends on the hash function's ability to distribute the elements uniformly throughout the table to avoid clustering, since formation of clusters would result in increased search time.
+The average cost of linear probing depends on the hash function's ability to distribute the elements uniformly throughout the table to avoid runs, since formation of runs would result in increased search time.

 Caching and locality of reference

 Since the slots are located in successive locations, linear probing could lead to better utilization of CPU cache due to locality of references resulting in reduced memory latency.

 Other collision resolution techniques based on open addressing

 Coalesced hashing

-Coalesced hashing is a hybrid of both separate chaining and open addressing in which the buckets or nodes link within the table.
-The algorithm is ideally suited for fixed memory allocation.
-The collision in coalesced hashing is resolved by identifying the largest-indexed empty slot on the hash table, then the colliding value is inserted into that slot.
-The bucket is also linked to the inserted node's slot which contains its colliding hash address.
+Coalesced hashing is a hybrid of both separate chaining and open addressing.
+When an element being inserted is hashed to an occupied bucket, the element is instead inserted into the largest-indexed available slot in the hash table, and the original bucket is linked to that slot using a next pointer.
+Coalesced hashing is ideally suited for fixed memory allocation.